Avereniect/AVEL/docs/Vectors.md

 * `explicit operator primitive()`
   * returns a copy of the internal instance of the backing type for use with native intrinsics
+  * consider using `avel::decay` as a more convenient alternative

 ### Free Mask Functions
 * `std::uint32_t count(mask m)`